Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 also available with an enamel finish.

-• Copper is excellent for gourmet cooking, wine sauces, and egg cookery, and it is
+• Copper is excellent for gourmet cooking, wine sauces, and egg cookery, and it

 quick to change temperature.